 - If you DNF, please if you and your crew have a camp set up close to the start/finish, please kindly pack up shop so that the remaining competitors may move closer to start/finish area.
 Feel free to relocate wherever you want — just leave the start/finish area open for the remaining athletes and their support teams.

-- DNF runners are encouraged to continue to watch and support other participants still in the races.
+- DNF runners are encouraged to continue to watch and support other participants still in the race.

 - Group use area that race will be held has restrooms, showers, water, and plenty of room for dry/tent camping.

-- Two covered pavilions, with picnic tables one for timing and aid station, and the other for runners to charge devices, eat, relax.
+- Two covered pavilions, with picnic tables one for timing and the other for runners to charge devices, eat, relax.

-- The pavilions will also have power outlets for charging of your phones/watches.
+- The timing area also will have power outlets for charging of your phones/watches.

 The race will provide an aid station at the start/finish pavilion with water, soda, Tailwind Nutrition, fruit, and some food items.
-No aid stations are provided along the course, this is one of the requirements of the race.
+No aid stations are provided along the course, (but of course, you’ll be returning to the start regularly), this is one of the requirements of the race.

-Runners are encouraged to bring their own preferred food and drinks as needed for an endurance race.
+Runners are encouraged to bring preferred food and beverage as needed for an endurance race.

 You are welcome to join me Friday night, again there will be plenty of room for tents/dry camping with 2 fire pits.
 We will sit around the fire and talk of conquering the backyard race.